Boundedly simple groups of automorphisms of trees: Introduction

-Therefore, the bounded simplicity of automorphism groups characterizes the biregular trees.
-We do not expect that the bound 32 is sharp.
+As a consequence, the bounded simplicity of automorphism groups characterises the biregular trees.
+We do not expect that the bound 8 is sharp.
+The proof of Theorem \ref{thm:main} goes through Proposition \ref{prop:autf}, which asserts that if $\autf^+(A)$ is boundedly simple, then some configuration in the code of $A$ is forbidden.

-In the last section we consider a more general set-up of an action of a boundedly simple group on a tree.
-Our motivation for studying such actions comes from Bruhat-Tits buildings for $\PSL_2(K)$, where $K$ is a field with discrete valuation (see \cite[Chapter II]{serre}).
-That is, $\PSL_2(K)$ acts by automorphisms on a $(n+1)$-regular tree (its Bruhat-Tits building), where $n$ is the cardinality of the residue field.
-In fact, $\PSL_2(K)$ is a subgroup of an automorphism group of a $(n+1)$-regular tree generated by stabilizers of edges.
-On the other hand, it is well known that for an arbitrary field $K$, the group $\PSL_2(K)$ is boundedly simple (by \cite{psl}, $\PSL_2(K)$ is $5$-boundedly simple).
-We prove the following generalization of Theorem \ref{thm:main}.
+In the last section we deal with a more general set-up of an action of a group on a tree.
+We consider groups from a certain class $\K$ (see Definition \ref{def:k}), consisting of all groups $G$ such that $G$ and all subgroups of index 2 of $G$ are boundedly generated by some finite set of conjugacy classes.
+In particular $\K$ contains all boundedly simple groups.
+Our motivation for studying such actions comes from Bruhat-Tits buildings for $\PSL_2(K)$, where $K$ is a field with a discrete valuation (see \cite[Chapter II]{serre}).
+That is, $\PSL_2(K)$ acts by automorphisms on an $(n+1)$-regular tree $A_{n+1,n+1}$ (its Bruhat-Tits building), where $n$ is the cardinality of the residue field.
+In fact, $\PSL_2(K)$ is a subgroup of $\aut^+(A_{n+1,n+1})$, and leaves no nonempty proper subtree of $A_{n+1,n+1}$ invariant and does not stabilize any end of $A_{n+1,n+1}$.
+On the other hand, it is well known that for an arbitrary field $K$, the group $\PSL_2(K)$ is boundedly simple (by \cite{psl}, $\PSL_2(K)$ is $5$-boundedly simple), so $\PSL_2(K)$ is in class $\K$.

-\begin{thm}{\bf \ref{thm:act}} Suppose that $A$ is a tree and $G<\aut(A)$ leaves no nonempty proper subtree of $A$ invariant and does not stabilize any end of $A$.
-Assume that $G^+$ is boundedly simple and nontrivial.
-Then $A$ is an almost $(n,m)$-regular tree (a subdivision of a biregular tree $A_{n,m}$), for some $n,m\geq 3$. \end{thm}
+\begin{thm}{\bf \ref{thm:act}} Suppose that $A$ is a tree, $G<\aut(A)$ and $G$ is from the class $\K$.
+If $G$ leaves no nonempty proper subtree of $A$ invariant and does not stabilize any end of $A$, then $A$ is a uniform subdivision of some $(n,m)$-regular tree, for some $n,m\geq 3$. \end{thm}

-\begin{cor}{\bf \ref{cor:act}} Let $G$ be a boundedly simple group acting by automorphisms on a tree $A$ without stabilizing any end.
-If $G^+$ is nontrivial, then there is a $G$-invariant subtree $A' \subseteq A$ which is a subdivision of a biregular tree. \end{cor}
+As an immediate consequence of the above theorem, we have the following `Invariant subtree theorem for boundedly simple groups' (Corollary \ref{cor:act}): \begin{quote} If $G<\aut(A)$ and $G\in\K$, then $G$ fixes some vertex of $A$, or stabilizes some end of $A$, or the smallest nonempty $G$-invariant subtree of $A$ is a uniform subdivision of a biregular tree. \end{quote}